BenjaminMedia/bonnier-services-markdown-documentation/CommonLogin/readme.md

 ## Requesting User Data
-Once you have acquired an `access_token` you can use it to request the user to whom it belongs.
+Once you have acquired an `access_token`, you can use it to request the user to whom it belongs.
 This can be done by requesting `/oauth/user`

 ```php
 $http = new GuzzleHttp\Client;